Self-motivation: find your inspiration

 Motivation is called intrinsic when the individual engages voluntarily and spontaneously in an activity because of the interest and pleasure that he finds in doing it without any external reward.
 For example, a student who engages problem-solving because he enjoys mathematics is intrinsically motivated, considered the highest level of self-determination.

-- Intrinsic motivation and extrinsic motivation are two types of motivation.
-Both are usually associated with two other types of motivation: positive motivation and negative motivation.
+- Intrinsic motivation and extrinsic motivation are usually associated with two other types of motivation: positive motivation and negative motivation.

 - The main difference between intrinsic and extrinsic motivation is the origin or place of origin of motivation.
 In terms of objectives, they are identical as regards the creation of interest, the maintenance of the concentration, the creation of the expected behavior and the expected result.

-- Another major point of difference between the two types of motivation is the cause of each type.
-In terms of intrinsic motivation, rewards or incentives are usually based on oneself or things that happen inside a person.
+- Another difference, In terms of intrinsic motivation, rewards or incentives are usually based on oneself or things that happen inside a person.
 There may be many reasons, but they are all personal.
 On the other hand, extrinsic motivation must have an external reward or motive for adopting a particular behavior.

 - Both intangible and tangible benefits occur.
 However, the only difference is the ranking.
 In intrinsic motivation, intangible rewards emerge first, while external motivation often places importance on tangible benefits.
 In due course, both types of rewards can be appreciated by the person.